 When importing Portuguese wines in the 1970s, it was obvious that there were some table wines, normally produced in small quantities, which were of excellent quality.
 The quality of wines subsequently purchased in bulk, however, was lower.

-Research into the matter undertaken at the Geisenheim Research Center's grapevine breeding department found the cause.
-Upon closer examination, it was discovered that virus-infected rootstock introduced from France was causing degeneration in the Portuguese grapevine varieties.
-Because there had been no conservation breeding (clonal or mass selection) of the old varieties, they had simply no longer been planted.
-Planting of the traditional quality grapevine varieties was no longer profitable for viticulturalist, so they replaced them with high-yielding varieties.
-This situation was the catalyst of a commercially viable business idea.
-In cooperation with the University of Geisenheim, the University of´Évora and the national Agricultural Research Station in Oeiras, Jorge Böhm devoted himself to the certification of the traditional autochthonous Portuguese grapevine varieties.
-Today, one could well say that the fundamental research done in the 1980s on grapevine varieties contributed to the later success both in Portugal and abroad of the wines produced at Quinta da PLANSEL.
+When Portuguese wines were imported in the 1970s, it was evident that there were some table wines that were normally produced in small quantities and that were of excellent quality.
+However, the quality of the wines purchased in large quantities was lower.
+The research in the Department of Viticulture of the Geisenheim Research Center found the cause.
+Closer examination revealed that virus-infected rhizome from France caused degeneration of Portuguese grape varieties.
+Since the old varieties gave little yield (clonal or mass selection), they simply had not been planted.
+The planting of traditional grape varieties was no longer profitable for the winemaker and replaced them with high-yielding varieties.
+This situation was the trigger for an economically viable business idea.
+In cooperation with the University of Geisenheim, the University of Évora and the National Agricultural Research Station in Oeiras, Jorge Böhm dedicated himself to the certification of traditional indigenous Portuguese grape varieties.
+Today it is fair to say that basic research in the 1980s on viticulture also contributed to the later success of the wines produced in Quinta da PLANSEL in Portugal and abroad.

 Since Dorina's arrival in Portugal in 1992, she has devoted herself to her passion and energy for the Portuguese indigenous grape varieties in order to make them internationally known.

 In 2001, she became the first Portuguese winemaker to vinify varietal wines (Monovarieatels).
 Similar to France, only cuvées, mostly from mixed crayfish in the vineyard, were known until then.